opencog/sensory/DesignNotes-J.md

    (LooperLink (cog-atomspace) copy-one-b-to-a)
 ```
 which runs the loop until an exception is thrown.
 But is this better?
-Its more modular: it wraps the entire loop, begining to end.
+Its more modular: it wraps the entire loop, beginning to end.
 Whereas
 DefinedProceedure A could call B could call C which calls A, maybe.
 If it calls A, then it recurses, and that forms athe loop, and it runs.
-The executation path is not bounded, it can be splattered throught the
+The execution path is not bounded, it can be splattered throughout the
 AtomSpace.
 It might not be clear that some given execution path results
 in recursion.